-As disclosed in "Executive and Director Compensation-Summary Compensation Table," the 2020 annual total compensation of our chief executive officer, Mark W. Kowlzan, was \$10,443,674.
+As disclosed in "Executive and Director Compensation-Summary Compensation Table," the 2021 annual total compensation of our chief executive officer, Mark W. Kowlzan, was \$12,157,313.

-The 2020 annual total compensation of our median employee, as calculated in accordance with the requirements of Item 402 (c)(2)(x) of Regulation S-K, was \$72,774.
-We identified the 2020 median employee as of December 31, 2020 using gross earnings for our domestic employees as provided by our payroll system.
-As of December 31, 2020, we had approximately 15,200 employees, which included approximately 40 foreign employees.
+The 2021 annual total compensation of our median employee, as calculated in accordance with the requirements of Item 402 (c)(2)(x) of Regulation S-K, was \$78,062.
+Our median employee was identified as of December 31, 2021 using gross earnings for our domestic employees as provided by our payroll system, at which time we had 15,230 employees substantially all of whom are domestic.
 As permitted under applicable rules, we omitted our foreign employees from the determination, as our number of foreign employees is less than 5% of our total number of employees.
-As a result, we excluded approximately 20 Canadian employees and approximately 20 Hong Kong employees.
+As a result, we excluded approximately 15 Hong Kong employees.
 We annualized compensation for employees hired during the year.
 We did not otherwise make adjustments or estimates in connection with our determination of the median employee.

-The 2020 ratio of the annual total compensation of our chief executive officer to the median of the annual total compensation of our employees was 143.5 to 1.
+The 2021 ratio of the annual total compensation of our chief executive officer to the median of the annual total compensation of our employees was 155.7.